Epidemic "momentum" and a conservation law for infectious disease dynamics

 \KM derived the SIR model as a special case of a much more general integro-differential equation, equivalent to what is now commonly called the \term{\RE} \citeref{KermMcKe27,Bred+12,Cham+18}.
-The state variables for the \RE are the susceptible fraction $X$ and the \term{force of infection} $\FoI$ (the instantaneous risk of infection per susceptible individual).
+The state variables for the \RE are $X$, the susceptible fraction, and $\FoI$, the \term{force of infection} (\FoItext); the \FoItext is the instantaneous hazard of infection per susceptible individual.
 The \RE is more general than ordinary differential equation epidemic models because it allows infectiousness to vary continuously as a function of an individual's \term{age of infection} $\aoi$, the amount of time that has elapsed since they were initially infected (which may include latent and/or carrier periods when they were not infectious).
-Unlike the SIR model, prevalence (the proportion of the population that is currently infected, whether infectious or not) is not an explicit variable \citenote{note:RE.prevalence}.
-See \cref{tab:models}, \textbf{ Renewal equation}.
+Unlike the simple compartmental models discussed above, prevalence (the proportion of the population that is currently infected, whether infectious or not) is not an explicit variable\footnote{The renewal equation was derived by \KM \cite{KermMcKe27} assuming the dependence of the recovery rate on age-of-infection is known; from that relationship, one can obtain an explicit expression for the prevalence.
+In practice, however, only (a proxy for) the generation interval––not the recovery rate––is observed, and separating the generation interval into recovery rate and age-of-infection-specific transmission rate is not possible without additional data.}.

-In the \RE framework, different models (\eg involving multiple infectious stages, hospitalization, treatment, relapse, \etc) are specified through the probability distribution, $g(\aoi)$, of the \term{intrinsic generation interval} (the time difference between the moment when a focal individual was infected and the earlier time when the infector was infected \citeref{Sven07,ChamDush15}).
-The \RE yields the SIR model if the generation interval distribution is exponential (see \methsecref{app:REtoSEIR}).
-For any model, the \term{incidence} (the rate at which new infections occur), is $ \, \inc = X\FoI \, $ (for the special case of the SIR model, the \FoItext is $\,\FoI=\Rn Y$).
+In the \RE framework, different models (\eg involving multiple infectious stages, hospitalization, treatment, relapse, \etc) are specified through the probability density, $g(\aoi)$, of the \term{intrinsic generation interval} (the time difference between the moment when a focal individual was infected and the earlier time when the infector was infected \citeref{Sven07,ChamDush15}).
+In dimensionless time, the governing equations are